ragavsachdeva/magi/readme.md

 ## Magiv2
 - The model is available at 🤗 [HuggingFace Model Hub](https://huggingface.co/ragavsachdeva/magiv2).
-- Try it out for yourself using this 🤗 [HuggingFace Spaces Demo](https://huggingface.co/spaces/ragavsachdeva/Magiv2-Demo).
+- Try it out for yourself using this 🤗 [HuggingFace Spaces Demo](https://huggingface.co/spaces/ragavsachdeva/Magiv2-Demo) (with GPU, thanks HF Team!).
 - Basic model usage is provided below.
 Inspect [this file](https://huggingface.co/ragavsachdeva/magiv2/blob/main/modelling_magiv2.py) for more info.

 ![magiv2](https://github.com/user-attachments/assets/e0cd1787-4a0c-49a5-a9d8-be2911d5ec08)